San Angelo Independent School District

 San Angelo Independent School District is a public school district based in San Angelo, Texas, United States.

-As of 2015, San Angelo ISD has received a rating of "Met Standard" by the Texas Education Agency.
+As of 2025, San Angelo ISD has received a rating of "C" by the Texas Education Agency.

 Schools

 San Angelo ISD has 22 schools serving students Pre-K through 12th grade including one 5A (4A beginning in fall 2018) and one 6A high school, three middle schools, 15 elementary schools, and two alternative campuses.
 SAISD also serves children birth through age five at three Head Start/Early Head Start centers.